maindotmarcell/Grocelist-client/README.md

 ### Lists - Deepti Mallampalli
 Users can create group grocerylist and delete and view them on the dashboard

+### Item Management - Nexus
+Users can add and delete items within a group grocerylist.

+### Event Timeline Management - Deepti Mallampalli
+Users can view events within a registered group.
+Users are then able to hide selected events.
 ### Reminders
 Users can reminders which they are notified of on that certain day